igot-gov/Eagle/Deployment/Deployment.md

 > Note:
 > Open any of the config files from the **Deploy** directory and save it.
 Without this, some of the parameters will not be visible
-> After completing the Jenkins setup, follow instructions provided in the [Running Builds, Artifact Uploads and Deployment](developer-docs/server-installation/running-build-artifact-uploads-and-deployments) page to create inventory, secrets and Ansible hosts in the private repository
+> After completing the Jenkins setup, follow instructions provided in the Running Builds, Artifact Uploads and Deployment section to create inventory, secrets and Ansible hosts in the private repository

 ## 6. Understanding Jenkins Scripts